w3f/Grants-Program/applications/scaffold-dot.md

 ## 🌟 Project Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tagline (one sentence summary) Open source, fullstack toolkit for building and deploying EVM smart contracts onto Polkadot Hub.
+Scaffold-DOT is an open source, fullstack toolkit for building, testing, and deploying EVM smart contracts onto Polkadot Hub.
-- A brief description of your project
-A fork of scaffold-eth.

 Built using NextJS, Reown AppKit, Hardhat, Wagmi, Viem, and Typescript.
-Possibly support Foundry in the future.
+Foundry support planned in the future.

-- An indication of how your project relates to / integrates into Polkadot 0 to Polkadot Hub for EVM devs and new devs.
+0 to Polkadot Hub for EVM devs and new devs.
 Great for hackathons, tinkering and MVPs.
-Integrates hardhat-polkadot, resolc, hardhat-polkadot-node packages.
+Integrates hardhat-polkadot, resolc, hardhat-polkadot-node packages with a fork of scaffold-eth.

-- An indication of why your team is interested in creating this project Scaffold-DOT will be a fully configured way to get started with deploying EVM contracts to Polkadot Hub.
+Scaffold-DOT will be a fully configured way to get started with deploying EVM contracts to Polkadot Hub.
 Let's have this ready for the releases to Kusama Hub and Polkadot Hub.
 - (Optional but **huge bonus points**): [1-min video pitch](https://www.ycombinator.com/video/)

 ### 🔍 Project Details

-We expect applicants to have a solid idea about the project's expected final state.
-Therefore, please submit (where relevant):
+#### Tech Stack:
+NextJS for frontend/backend

-- An overview of the technology stack to be used NextJS for frontend, Reown AppKit wallet connection including email and social wallet creation in app, hardhat for EVM testing and deployment *may add Foundry support if possible, pending paritytech/foundry-polkadot*, Wagmi and Viem for interacting with blockchain.
-Scaffold-DOT is a fork of Scaffold-ETH 2.
+Reown AppKit wallet connection including email and social wallet creation in app Hardhat for EVM testing and deployment
-- Documentation of core components, protocols, architecture, etc. to be deployed It's a scaffold-eth fork that is configured for deploying to Polkadot Hub.
-See github.com/scaffold-eth/scaffold-eth-2
-- Any PoC/MVP or other relevant prior work or research on the topic Have been using scaffold-eth since version 1.
-Have lots of experience with scaffold-eth-2.
+Wagmi and Viem for interacting with smart contracts Scaffold-DOT is a fork of Scaffold-ETH 2.
+*Foundry will be added when foundry-polkadot is available*

+#### Documentation of architecture
+Documentation is provided in README.md files and notes within code.
+More documentation to come.

+#### MVP / Experience:
+One contributor has been using scaffold-eth for ~3 years, another contributor has been in Polkadot for ~3 years.
+We're forking a project called scaffold-ETH which is a familiar toolkit in the ETH space.
 - Mockups/designs of any UI components
 - Data models / API specifications of the core functionality
 - What your project is *not* or will *not* provide or implement